 Pre-Populated Goal Types

-Many organizations already utilise a balanced scorecard approach for grouping their activities, initiatives, and objectives.
+Many organisations already utilise a balanced scorecard approach for grouping their activities, initiatives, and objectives.
 Balanced scorecards are well suited to larger organizations who wish to ensure a balance between key Focus Areas.

 Find out more: “Balanced Scorecards” on Wikipedia